theo-gk/menu-caching/README.txt

 With menu caching, instead of building the menu everytime and losing precious time during page load, your menus will load instantly from cache.

+= Compatibility with new "block" themes =

+Menus on the new block themes are constructed in a different way via the block editor, and not via the classic nav builder we all love to hate.
+This plugin can't optimize menus built with the new block editor.
+It's not going to break anything though, it won't do anything at all.
+If you use a classic theme like 99.9% of the WordPress websites out there, this plugin will be useful to you.

 == Screenshots ==

 1. Plugin settings.